jpudysz/react-native-turbo-mock-location-detector/README.md

                 }
                 case MockLocationDetectorErrorCode.CantDetermine: {
                     // always for iOS < 15.0
-                    // for android if at least one location sample wasn't fetched for 10000 ms }
+                    // for android if coudln't fetch GPS position }
             }
         })